Merchant Taylors' Hall, York: Guild amalgamation and post-Reformation alterations

-In the eighteenth century, the building was used for banquets and entertainment, including rope dancing, tumbling and a pantomime called "The Force of Magick or The Birth of Harlequin".
+In the 18th century, the building was used for banquets and entertainment, including rope dancing, tumbling and a pantomime called "The Force of Magick or The Birth of Harlequin".

-The building is still used by the Guild of Merchant Taylors of York, and is available to hire.
-It is a short walk from this Hall to the Merchant Adventurers' Hall, the hall (originally) of the Mercers' Guild in York.
+On 14 June 1954, the Merchant Taylors' Hall was designated a Grade I listed building.
+It is still used by the Guild of Merchant Taylors of York, and is available to hire.
+It is a short walk to the Merchant Adventurers' Hall, the hall (originally) of the Mercers' Guild in York.